Doryx Capsules (antimalarial medicines)

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much DORYX.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much DORYX.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Symptoms of an overdose may include an upset stomach or vomiting.